Nosferatu (Hugh Cornwell and Robert Williams album)

-Nosferatu is an album by Hugh Cornwell of the Stranglers and Robert Williams, drummer in Captain Beefheart's Magic Band.
+Nosferatu is an album by Hugh Cornwell of the Stranglers and Robert Williams, drummer in Captain Beefheart and the Magic Band.
 It was released on 16 November 1979 by United Artists.

 The album cover features a still from F. W. Murnau's 1922 film of the same name, with the album styled as a soundtrack to the film.
 Guest musicians on the album include keyboardist Ian Underwood from Frank Zappa's band and guitarist David Walldroop.
 Mark and Bob Mothersbaugh of the band Devo play on the song "Rhythmic Itch", and "Wrong Way Round" features Ian Dury as a fairground barker (listed as "Duncan Poundcake" on the album credits).

 Hugh Cornwell was advised to start a solo career in case of the Stranglers breaking up due to the end of the punk-rock scene.
 A cover version of Cream's "White Room" was the only single to be released from the album, backed with an instrumental version of "Losers in a Lost Land", which failed to chart; however, "Wired" was included on the Stranglers' "Don't Bring Harry" EP, which reached No. 41 in the UK Singles Chart.